Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/multi-region-virtual-wan-with-azure-firewall.md

 - DDOS Protection Plan

+#### Azure Virtual WAN

+- Virtual WAN homed in the primary region
+- Virtual Hubs in each region

 #### Azure Virtual Networks

-- Hub virtual networks in each region
+- Sidecar Virtual Networks
-- Hub virtual network peering
+- Sidecar to Virtual Hub peering
-- Subnets for Firewall, Gateway, Bastion, and Private DNS Resolver in each region
+- Subnets for Bastion, and Private DNS Resolver in each region
-- Azure Route table for Firewall per region
-- Azure Route table for other subnets and spokes per region

 #### Azure Firewall